 Later it was discovered that the flow of the current was not running from the positive to the negative, but from the negative to the poisitive.
 (We have to remember that the current is a flow of electrons, that are negatively charged)

 However, since this current is a flow of electrons, we can say that it is a negative current.
 When this flow is running throughout the conductor, it leaves a hole which is traveling from the opposite way of the flow, then we say that this current is possitive.
 That explains the assumption made by Benjamin Franklin.

-Therefore, the theory presented by Benjamin Franklin is not true, though it works as if it were true.
+Therefore, Benjamin Franklin’s Fluid Theory is not true, though it works as if it were true.